Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Preparations

-CCE works closely with multiple cloud services to support computing, storage, networking, and monitoring functions.
-When you log in to the CCE console for the first time, CCE automatically requests permissions to access those cloud services in the region where you run your applications.
-If you have been authorized in the current region, skip this step.
+When you first log in to the CCE console, CCE automatically requests permissions to access related cloud services (compute, storage, networking, and monitoring) in the region where the cluster is deployed.
+If you have authorized CCE in the deployment region, skip this step.

 1. Log in to the CCE console using your HUAWEI ID.

-3. When you log in to the CCE console in a region for the first time, wait for the Authorization Statement dialog box to appear, carefully read the statement, and click OK.
+3. If this is your first login to the CCE console in the selected region, the Authorization Statement dialog box will appear.
+Read it carefully and click OK.

 Step 2: Create a Cluster